 - Gentle Giant: Max.
 Although he inherited his father's literally big genetics, and is according to Freak's Dictionary, one hundred eighty centimeters tall (six feet tall), he doesn't like fighting when it's completely necessary.
 Also, it's been told from Gram that he has his mother's heart and emotions.
 This is especially true in the movie, since as Freak says to him, he'll "pass on the fists" when he describes the definition of pacifist to him.
 Also, he only fought to defend himself and Freak.

 - Heterosexual Life-Partners: Max and Freak.
+They have a very touching friendship.

 - Ill Boy: Freak.
 He has some type of birth defect in which his internal organs grow too large for his body and do not function correctly.
 He does not survive.
 The disorder's technical name is Morquio Syndrome.